Moderating a Panel Discussion Well

 As a moderator, time is of the essence and you must guard it like a hawk.
 You should have a handle on the flow of the session which means making decisions as to which questions to leave out, who to cut into, how to speed certain sections up etc.

-Have a time-keeper present
+Engage a time-keeper

 The best piece of advice about moderating panels I received was from my dad who mentioned the importance of a time-keeper.
 You need a timer which is loud enough for everyone to hear.
 It needs to be managed by someone other than yourself.